-Making monthly alimony payments can be frustrating for a former spouse.
+Making monthly alimony or spousal support payments can frustrate a paying spouse.
 Some people may want to avoid monthly payments because they don't want to risk the consequences of missing a payment one month.
-Others may want to make a lump sum payment so they can move on with their lives and not have a monthly reminder of a prior marriage.
+Others may wish to make a lump sum payment to move on with their lives and not have a monthly reminder of a prior marriage.

-Just like collecting a lottery winning all at once instead of spreading it out over a period of years, you may be able to pay off your entire alimony balance all at once and avoid making monthly payments.
-Read on to learn about avoiding monthly alimony payments by making a lump sum alimony payment instead, as well as the benefits and tax consequences of receiving lump sum payments.
+Like collecting a lottery winning all at once instead of over the years, you may be able to pay off your entire amount of alimony at once and avoid making monthly payments.
+Read on to learn about avoiding monthly alimony payments by making a lump sum spousal support payment instead, as well as the benefits and tax consequences of receiving lump sum payments.

-How to Avoid Monthly Alimony Payments: Use Lump Sum Payment
+How to Avoid Monthly Spousal Support Payments: Use Lump Sum Payment

-If you've been ordered to pay alimony, you may be able to avoid a monthly alimony payment program and pay all of your alimony in one lump sum.
-However, in order to qualify, both your spouse and the court will likely have to approve of the lump sum payment.
-Several states allow a spouse to pay the total alimony amount in one lump sum as long as the total sum is equal to the total amount of future monthly payments.
+Your ex-spouse and the court will likely have to approve the lump sum payment agreement.
+Several states allow a spouse to pay the total alimony amount in one lump sum.
+Usually, the total sum must equal the total amount of future monthly payments.

 There are benefits to receiving a lump sum alimony payment.
-First, if you decide to take a lump sum payment, you may get more money than if you decide to take monthly payments over the course of many years.
-Because a lump sum payment must be equal to total amount of future payments, and the lump sum is not discounted to current day value, you'll most likely receive more.
-Having a dollar today is more than likely going to be worth more than five years from now, given the opportunity you have to invest the money.
+First, if you decide to take a lump sum payment, you may get more money than if you accept monthly payments over many years.
+You may receive more because a lump sum payment must equal the total amount of future payments, and the lump sum is not discounted to the current value.

 Tax Consequences of Lump Sum Payments

-You should consult with a lawyer or another expert that can help you determine how best to take a lump sum payment.
-The money that you spend to hire an expert to help you could be pennies compared to the cost of income taxes you may owe.
+You should consult a family law attorney or tax expert that can help you determine how best to take a lump sum payment.
+The money you spend to hire an expert to help you could be pennies compared with the cost of income taxes you may owe.

 Need Help Avoiding Monthly Alimony Payments?
 Talk to an Attorney

-Alimony payments, whether you want a monthly payment or a lump sum, come with benefits and drawbacks.
-You should know the ramifications for each choice.
-If you would like to know more about your options for paying or receiving alimony, consider consulting with a qualified divorce attorney in your area.
+Spousal support payments, whether you want a monthly payment or a lump sum, come with benefits and drawbacks.
+You should know the consequences of your choices to make the right decision.
+If you would like to learn more about your options for paying or receiving alimony, consider consulting with a qualified family law or divorce attorney in your area.